ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_dhcp_sur_une_edge_gateway/guide.en-gb.md

 Click on `+ Add`{.action}
 In the New DHCP Pool window, fill in the informations you need:
 - Start IP is the first usable IP for the DHCP service
-- End IPis the first usable IP for the DHCP service
+- End IP is the first usable IP for the DHCP service
 - Domain Name is optional but can be useful for your DNS
 - Primary and Secondary Name Server are your personalized dns settings (can be auto configured if the slider above is turned on)
 - Default Gateway is optional